BosEriko/brave/WINDOWS.md

 ```

 ## Update your settings
 Follow this [instruction](instruction.md) to update your settings.
-Then update your [hotkeys](https://github.com/boseriko/hotkey/blob/main/BROWSER.md).
+Then update your [hotkeys](https://github.com/boseriko/hotkey/blob/main/BROWSER.md) on `brave://settings/system/shortcuts`.